Live Chat Software

 Sensorineural

 Sensorineural Hearing Loss occurs when the hearing organ, the Cochlea, and/or the auditory nerve is damaged or malfunctions so it is unable to accurately send the electrical information to the brain.
 Sensorineural Hearing Loss is almost always permanent.
-It can be genetic or caused by the natural aging process, diseases, accidents or exposure to loud noises such as Noise-induced Hearing Loss and certain kinds of chemicals and medications.
+It can be genetic or caused by the natural aging process, diseases, accidents, exposure to loud noises or certain kinds of chemicals and medications.
 Auditory Neuropathy is another form where the nerves that carry sound information to the brain are damaged or malfunction.
-In most cases, use of hearing aids is the treatment of choice with this type pf loss.
+In most cases, use of hearing aids is the treatment of choice with this type of loss.

 Mixed